inkognitro/oas-tszod-gen/README.md

 );
 ```

-Below are three different variants to show how an endpoint call looks like.
+Below are three different variants to show how an endpoint call can look like when
+using a generated endpoint caller functions.

-The first functions does directly **reveal** the response body.
+The first function does directly **reveal** the response body.
 This is done by the provided extractor function `getRevealedResponseOrReject`.
-With this extractor function an error is going to be thrown when the result does not correspond
+With this extractor function an error is thrown in case the actual received response does not correspond
-to the expected status code and / or content type (according to OAS3 specs).
+to the expected one.
+This happens by checking the status and the content type of the response.

 ```typescript
 // login1.ts